This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Unique Features and Adaptations

-- Enhanced predator detection
+- Enhanced predator detection capabilities

-- Lightning-fast hunting strikes
+- Lightning-fast hunting strikes on unsuspecting prey

-- Aerodynamic flight positioning
+- Aerodynamic flight positioning for energy efficiency

-- Intricate feather support systems
+- Intricate support systems for balance

 Physical Characteristics of Birds With S-Shaped Necks